Adopting a child

 Child adopted, but not yet registered in the Netherlands?

-If so, you must register your child in the municipality's Basic Registration of Persons (BRP).
-For the first registration, the child must come with you.
-The child must be registered with the municipality within 5 days of settling in.
+Then you must register your child in the Municipal Personal Records Database (BRP).
+For the first registration, the child must come along.
+The child must be registered with the municipality within 5 days after settling in.

 Child adopted, but registered in the Netherlands?

 Is your child already registered in the Netherlands, but you need to hand in the adoption papers?
-If so, you must make an appointment to do so.
+Then you need to make an appointment for that.

 Change or delete appointment?